AdeloreSimiloluwa/kubeflow-scenarios/deploying-kubeflow/step-deploying-tfjob.md

-TfJob provides a Kubernetes custom resource that makes it easy to run distributed or non-distributed TensorFlow jobs on Kubernetes.
-The TFJob controller takes a YAML specification for a master, parameter servers, and workers to help run distributed Tensorflow.

-## Deploy Example

 View an example of the TFJob by running `cat example.yaml`{{execute}}

 The TFJob can be deployed by running `kubectl apply -f example.yaml`{{execute}}